joakim/calendar/README.md

 #### Why base it on the Persian calendar?

 It is the most accurate calendar designed.
 In my opinion, its foundation is also the most elegant.
 Basing the calendar on astronomical observations is not only scientifically sound, but on some level even poetic.
 Omar Khayyâm was after all both an astronomer and a poet.
-The year being reborn in spring is an idea that resonates strongly with people in the northern hemisphere (where approximately 90% of us live). <sup>[[4](#notes)]</sup>
+The year being reborn in spring is an idea that resonates strongly with people in the northern hemisphere (where approximately 90% of us live) <sup>([note 5](#notes))</sup>.

 #### Why 8 "months" and 9-day "weeks"?